Deadly Mistakes Proposal Writers Make

-How to achieve such distinction?Be well versed with your competition, their skills, there strong holds, their weakness, their locations, resources, current projects, missed assignments, etc. Click To Tweet
+How to achieve such distinction?Be well versed with your competition, their skills, their strongholds, their weakness, their locations, resources, current projects, missed assignments, etc. Click To Tweet

-For internal purpose, you can tabulate all these points and stack your company/ product/ services against each competitor.
+For internal purposes, you can tabulate all these points and stack your company/ product/ services against each competitor.

-While making decisions, human have tendency trust numbers more than descriptive words.
+While making decisions, humans have the tendency to trust numbers more than descriptive words.
 Yeah, that’s true.